rahul7011/rest-markdown-blog-api/README.md

 1. Create a virtualenv with `virtualenv env`
 2. Install dependencies with `pip install -r requirements.txt`
 3. clone this reposiotory [link](https://github.com/justdjango/rest-markdown-blog-ui) and Run `npm run start`

+Note:This is the backend Part.You can get the front-end from [here](https://github.com/justdjango/rest-markdown-blog-ui)

 ## Screenshots
 <table>